Out-of-plane angle resolved second harmonic Hall analysis in perpendicular magnetic anisotropy systems: CONCLUSION

 \section{CONCLUSION}

 In summary, in this article we demonstrated the out-of-plane angle sweep of the magnetic field approach for harmonic Hall measurement.
-The SOT efficiencies estimated through this method were found to be coherent with the SOT efficiencies obtained through field sweep SHH measurement.
-The SOT efficiencies were obtained from fitting the data by solving the LLGS equation for PMA systems in the low frequency limit of magnetic susceptibility.
-The effect of PHE on second harmonic Hall voltage was presented.
-Substantial value of $\Delta R_{PHE}$ is seen to affect the $\xi_{DL}$ and $\xi_{FL}$.
-Along with this, AHE resistance of the PMA system was exploited in the STFMR measurement to estimate the SOT efficiencies.
+The SOT efficiencies were estimated for Pt/Co and Ta/CoFeB PMA systems by solving the LLGS equation for PMA systems in the low frequency limit of magnetic susceptibility.
+The unique variation in $\xi_{FL}$ in Ta/CoFeB PMA system needs to be further studied to understand the mechanisms responsible for such behaviour.
+Along with this, AHE based STFMR measurements were carried out to estimate the SOT efficiencies.

 Authors are thankful for the support provided by IIT-Bombay Nanofabrication Facility, Indian Institute of Technology Bombay.